WStr99/Cryptocurrency-Trading-Bot/README.md

 - This program will trade indefinitely.
 Once a trade is entered, the only way to stop trading is to terminate the program and close the position on the exchange website.
 - Before running, make sure to include your unique Binance API Keys in both the DataReader and Trader classes.
 - The Margin Buy/Sell methods are not fully functional.
 Review https://python-binance.readthedocs.io/en/latest/ to update the methods.
 - Before running make sure to replace the comments in the RecordTrades class with your personal email and phone number to recieve notifications.
-Use this link to fund the correct SMS or MSS gateway domain based on your cell provider. https://smith.ai/blog/how-send-email-text-message-and-text-via-email
+Use this link to find the correct SMS or MSS gateway domain based on your cell provider. https://smith.ai/blog/how-send-email-text-message-and-text-via-email

 Known Bugs:
-1. At low Renko bar values, some bars might be missing.
+1. At very low Renko bar values (<0.1), some bars might be missing.